KEERTHI1912/Tweet-Bot/README.md

-# telegram_bot_prediction_model
+# Tweet-Bot
-Telegram Bot for predicting whether passenger would survive on titanic or no
+Telegram Bot for predicting whether news is Fake or Not using Logistic Regression and open LLM with the help of aiogram module.